return to Natural Dog Health Remedies

 Symptoms of Hypoglycemia in Dogs

-Dogs with extremely low blood glucose usually show the following signs:
+Dogs and puppies with extremely low blood glucose usually show the following signs:

 • Lethargy and weakness